-Year I Year Ended December 31
+Year 1 Year Ended December 31

-2015 2016 2017
+2016 2016 2017

 Revenues:

-Domestic fixed communications business 31.3% 31.6% 31.3%
+Domestic fixed communications business 31.6% 31.3% 31.0%

-Mobile communications business 49.6 48.2 48.1
+Mobile communications business 48.2 48.1 46.9

-Internet business 11.1 12.2 12.7
+Internet business 12.2 12.7 13.8

-International fixed communications business 6.7 6.3 5.9
+International fixed communications business 6.3 5.9 6.2

-Others 1.3 1.7 2.0
+Others 1.7 2.0 2.1

-Total 100.0 % 100.0 % 100.0%
+Total 100.0% 100.0 % 100.0%

 Our domestic fixed communications business has been an important source of revenue over the last three years.
 We derive domestic fixed communications revenue from the provision of FTTx and ADSL access services that provides customers with data access lines.
-The percentage increased in 2016 mainly attributable to the increase in ICT revenues, which was partially offset by the decline in domestic long distance and local call service revenue.
 Revenue from domestic fixed communication decreased as a percentage of our total revenue in 2017 mainly due to the decline of domestic long distance and local call service revenue because of mobile and VoIP substitution, and mandatory reductions in tariffs for FTTx and ADSL services.
+The percentage further decreased in 2018, mainly attributable to the decline of domestic long distance and local call service revenue mentioned above, and the decrease in ICT revenues.
 We believe that domestic fixed communications business will continue to generate a significant portion of our revenues.

 Revenues from our mobile communications business was a major contributor to our revenues over the last three years.
-In 2016, the percentage of total revenues derived from mobile communications business decreased mainly due to the decline in voice revenue and revenue from our sales of mobile handsets, tablets and data cards, which was partially offset by the increase in mobile VAS revenue.
 In 2017, Revenue from mobile communications business decreased as a percentage of our total revenue mainly due to the decline in voice revenue, which was partially offset by the increase in mobile VAS revenue and revenue from our sales of mobile handsets, tablets and data cards.
+In 2018, the percentage of total revenues derived from mobile communications business further decreased mainly attributable to the decline in service revenue, due to market competition and free VoIP applications.
 We believe that our mobile communications business will continue to generate a significant portion of our revenues.

 Our internet business was another important source of revenues over the last three years.
 We derived internet business revenues from the provision of data communication services, application VAS and services provided to the government.
-In 2016 and 2017, the percentage of revenues from internet services within total revenues increased mainly due to the increase in revenues generated from services such as IDC, HiNet, HiLink, information security and IoT.
+In 2017 and 2018, the percentage of revenues from internet services within total revenues increased mainly due to the increase in revenues generated from services such as IDC, HiLink, information security and IoT.

 We derived our international fixed communications revenues mainly from ILD telephone services and international ICT services.
-Revenues from our international fixed communications business as a percentage of our total revenues decreased from 2015 to 2017, because our ILD telephone services revenue continued to decline due to VoIP substitution.
+Revenues from our international fixed communications business as a percentage of our total revenues decreased from 2016 to 2017, because our ILD telephone services revenue continued to decline due to VoIP substitution.
+In 2018, the percentage of total revenues derived from international fixed communications business increased mainly attributable to the increase in international leased line revenues, international data revenues and ICT revenues.

-Our other revenues increased from 2015 to 2017, and the increase was mainly due to operating growth derived from one of our subsidiaries, CHPT, a semiconductor testing company.
+Our other revenues increased from 2016 to 2018, and the increase was mainly due to operating growth derived from one of our subsidiaries, CHPT, a semiconductor testing company.